-Vaccinations that are dependent on cat's lifestyle
+Vaccinations that are dependent on dog's lifestyle and breed

-Once cats reach 7+ years of age they are considered seniors, 1 human year is equal to roughly 7 cat years.
+Once dogs reach 7+ years of age they are considered seniors, 1 human year is equal to roughly 7 dog years.
 Regular visits to Tally Oaks will not only help to prevent diseases, but if your dog does become ill, we will be able to help your dog quicker and more accurately by continuing to develop a comprehensive history.